-- to extend the time people can live in their preferred environment by increasing their autonomy, self-confidence and mobility;
+- extending the time people can live in their preferred environment by increasing their autonomy, self-confidence and mobility;

-- to support maintaining health and functional capability of the elderly individuals,
+- supporting the preservation of health and functional capabilities of the elderly,

-- to promote a better and healthier lifestyle for individuals at risk;
+- promoting a better and healthier lifestyle for individuals at risk;

-- to enhance the security, to prevent social isolation and to support maintaining the multifunctional network around the individual;
+- enhancing security, preventing social isolation and supporting the preservation of the multifunctional network around the individual;

-- to increase the efficiency and productivity of used resources in the ageing societies.
+- increasing the efficiency and productivity of used resources in the ageing societies.